esm-dev/modern-monaco/README.md

 - File system provider for LSP worker.
 - Editor navigation.

-### Using the API of VFS
+### Using the API of the VFS

-You can watch file changes in the VFS.
+You can use the API of the VFS to read, write, and watch files in a VFS.

 ```js
 // read all files in the VFS